 - Improved shock absorption in the joints

 As you can see, Performance Lab has put together a supplement designed to treat and support overall joint health.
-You won’t have to feel stiff, achy, or limited in motion and can finally get back to the activities that put a smile on your face.
+You will not feel stiff, achy, or limited in motion and can finally get back to the activities that put a smile on your face.
+But how does it compare to other joint supplements?
+Take a look at what sets it apart.

 Performance Lab Flex Ingredients

-Now that we’ve taken a good look at the science and anatomy of joints — as well as what Flex is designed to do — it’s time to see if the ingredients match the claims.
-That’s why we often say the ingredient label is the “X that marks the spot” when it comes to supplements.
+Now that we have taken a good look at the science and anatomy of joints — as well as what Flex is designed to do — it is time to see if the ingredients match the claims.
+That is why we often say the ingredient label is the “X that marks the spot” when it comes to supplements.

-Performance Lab utilizes six ingredients in Flex — CurcuWIN Turmeric, ApresFlex Boswellia Serrata, Glucosamine Sulfate 2KCL, Mythocondro (Chondroitin Sulfate), OptiMSM (methylsulfonylmethane), and NutriGenesis Strontium.
+Performance Lab utilizes six ingredients in Flex that make it a unique joint health supplement.
+These ingredients are CurcuWIN Turmeric, ApresFlex Boswellia Serrata, Glucosamine Sulfate 2KCL, Mythocondro (Chondroitin Sulfate), OptiMSM (methylsulfonylmethane), and NutriGenesis Strontium.

 Turmeric has long been touted for its anti-inflammatory properties, but most people probably know it as a spice used in curry powder or seasoning.
 It comes with a bitter taste and is widely used because of its yellow color.

-Turmeric gets its color from Curcuminoids, one of which being curcumin.
-Studies suggest curcumin to be beneficial by providing antioxidants, regulating COX-2 enzymes to relax your joints, protecting cartilage from damage, increasing the synthesis of collagen, and reducing stiffness in the joints.
+The color of turmeric comes from its Curcuminoids, one of which is curcumin.
+Studies suggest curcumin is beneficial because it provides antioxidants, regulates COX-2 enzymes to relax your joints, protects cartilage from damage, increases the synthesis of collagen, and reduces stiffness in the joints.

-CurcuWIN, which is created by Performance Lab, is a form of curcumin designed to work 46x better than typical curcumin.
+CurcuWIN, by Performance Lab, is a form of curcumin designed to work 46x better than typical curcumin.
+When it comes to joint health, you want further joint support by obtaining a high therapeutic dosage of curcumin.

 Recommended Dosage: 200-500mg per day